List of Kamen Rider W characters: Road Dopants

 The Road Dopants (ロード・ドーパント, Rōdo Dōpanto) are monsters derived from Road (ロード, Rōdo) Memories that possess powerful jaws with multiple rows of teeth, the ability to slice through space using ultra-high speed and temperatures to generate black roads leading into Shadow Fuuto, and the ability to generate energy wheels of variable size from their wrists capable of slicing targets and burning flesh.
 Due to the aforementioned roads being made from the user's body, their flesh is consumed with each generation and most users become cannibals to replenish their energy, gradually losing their minds in the process.
 While most Road Dopants serve Street as expendable foot soldiers and assist them in expanding Shadow Fuuto, "Sabu" (サブ), a subordinate of corrupt entrepreneur Renji Tachikawa (立川 蓮司, Tachikawa Renji), operates independently to commit a series of brutal murders to satisfy his appetite until Kamen Rider W defeats him.
+The completion of the Z project eliminates the need for the Road Dopants, so Hikaru kills all the addicts who disobey his order to abandon their Road Memories and gives Knight Memories to the remaining 42 obedient ones.

 Sabu is voiced by Kazuyuki Okitsu.